miguelmarcondesf/activerecord-tenanted/GUIDE.md

   - [x] shared connection pools
   - [x] all the creation and schema migration complications (we have existing tests for this)
     - [x] read and write to the schema dump file
+    - [x] write to the schema cache dump file
+    - [ ] make sure we read from the schema cache dump file when untenanted
+    - [ ] test production eager loading of the schema cache from dump files
   - [ ] feature to turn off automatic creation/migration
     - make sure we pay attention to Rails.config.active_record.migration_error when we turn off auto-migrating